KL4805/TransGTR/README.md

 - Pytorch 1.9.0

 ## Datasets
 For double-blind reviewing, we only provide three public datasets, METR-LA, PEMS-BAY, and PEMSD7M.
 They can be downloaded from [DL-Traff](https://github.com/deepkashiwa20/DL-Traff-Graph).
+You can put the downloaded data in `TransGTR/METR-LA`, `TransGTR/PEMS-BAY` and `TransGTR/PEMSD7M`, respectively.

 ## Steps to run TransGTR.

 ### Step 0, Pre-process data.
+We provide data pre-processing scripts in `data_scripts/`.
+For example, if you want to

 ### Step 1, Train a source feature network.
 If you want to use METR-LA or PEMS-BAY as source cities, you can obtain a pre-trained source feature network (TSFormer) from [STEP](https://github.com/zezhishao/STEP/tree/github/tsformer_ckpt).
 Otherwise, you should run the script